The Best Gray Paint Colors With NO UNDERTONES

 Classic French Gray is an awesome option for exteriors, feature walls, kitchen cabinets and more, it’s all about making sure you like how it settles on your home re: its undertones and how they relate to the environment they’re in.

 In this next example, Classic French Gray is the sample on the bottom right.
-Now, you could look at ANY OF THOSE GRAYS independent of each other on a white background and they could all look pretty darned gray, however, it’s often through COMPARISON that we see their true colors (pun intended).
+Now, you could look at ANY OF THESE GRAYS independently on a white background, and they could all look pretty darn gray.
+However, through comparison, we see their true colors (pun intended).

 Exterior gray or charcoal paint colours, Sherwin Williams Software, Stamped Concrete, Classic, French, Summit, Gray Shingle.
 Southern exposure and shade.
 Kylie M Interiors Edesign, online advice blog (2)